 - Africa and much of Asia are predicted to grow significantly;

-- the Americas are expected to grow somewhat
+- the Americas are expected to grow somewhat; and

 - Europe is predicted to stabilize.

-The mid-range global projection is that the planet’s population will increase from seven billion to nine billion by 2050.
+The mid-range global projection is that the planet’s population will increase from seven billion to 10 billion by 2050.
 Broader estimates range from eight to 11 billion, depending on how effectively and quickly reproductive and development programmes are implemented in developing areas of the world to address the key drivers of population growth: the lack of reproductive health and contraception, lack of women’s rights and poverty.
 In some countries, migration also contributes significantly to the increase in population.

 Population growth rates worldwide are declining, but absolute numbers are still rising at one and a half million every week.
 Growth is also variable; populations are declining in some countries while continuing to grow rapidly in others.

 Improvements made to infrastructure, wide availability of modern contraceptives and the empowerment of women all greatly contribute to significantly lower and therefore much more sustainable rates of birth.

 Economic development also helps to lift women out of the high birth rate poverty trap.